-I know as moms, especially those with very active toddlers, we are always looking for new activities to keep our little ones busy.
-So check out some of my favorite winter activities to do with my little man, or to occupy his time to let me get some of my To Do List knocked out, or to get the ever elusive break.
+I know as moms, especially those with very active littles, we are always looking for new activities to keep them busy.
+So check out some of my favorite winter activities to do both with my little man and to occupy his time to let me get some of my To Do List knocked out.

 Sensory Tray Activities

 These are some of my favorite things to do with my little guy.
 They take almost no time to put together!
 All you need is a tray, baskets (to collect the toys), utensils, sensory play, and some winter themed toys or figurines or nature items (ex: pine cones).
 Some of my favorites for the winter are ice trays, snow trays, or frozen shaving cream.
 To assemble get your tray and put your sensory play inside (ice cubes, shaving cream, or snow) then add your themed toys.
 I always have 1-2 extra trays 1 to put the utensils in and the other to collect the toys as he finds them.

 Check out this link to make your own fake snow!
 Thanks to The Best Ideas for Kids.